Food to Help Counter Cognitive Decline, Including the Most Important Vitamin for Brain Health as We Age

 Research into how we feel about dementia and cognitive decline suggests two things: we are worried about it and most of us aren’t confident in knowing how to prevent it.

 An online survey of 900 people for AARP magazine indicated that Alzheimer’s disease/dementia/cognitive decline ranked second only to cancer as aspects of aging about which respondents were most concerned.
 (Memory loss came in eighth, behind loss of mobility.)

 And results from a survey by Toronto’s Baycrest Health Sciences of 1,000 Canadians aged 45 and older showed that only one in five respondents (19 per cent) indicated they were confident or very confident in their knowledge about preventing dementia.

 So what can we do?

 No matter the diagnosis, from stress-induced lapses in memory to Alzheimer’s disease, neuropsychologist and gerontologist Vonetta M. Dotson offers all her patients the same baseline recommendations: Be physically active, stay socially connected, engage your brain and eat a healthy diet.
-Advice that echoes the theme for this year’s Seniors Month in Ontario, which includes staying active, connected and safe.

 As for diet, in her book, Keep Your Wits About You: The Science of Brain Maintenance as You Age, Dotson says what we eat may need tailoring as we get older.